AlfredoSequeida/rum/README.md

 ### Additions to the to-do list are welcomed.

-## Run
+## To Run

-Install npm
+1. Install npm for your system

-In the project's root run these commands in a terminal / command line
+2. In rum's root directory run these commands in a terminal / command line

 Install dependencies
 ```